andlo/mycroft-skills-list-gitbook/skills/skill-joke.MycroftAI.md

 The joke categories are:
 * Neutral -- jokes that are safe for work, kids or your grandmother
-* Adult -- nothing horrible, but be ready to cover some ears
 * Chuck Norris -- jokes only a geek can love

-By default it will give you clean and/or geeky jokes, but you can ask a little adult humor if you feel that way.

 _WARNING:  Laughter is not guaranteed, but eye rolls are likely._